knpmn/classroom-downloader/README.md

 # classroom-downloader

-adds a download button directly on every google drive attachment in google classroom. -  no more opening the file, waiting for drive to load, finding the download button,
+adds a download button directly on every google drive attachment in google classroom. -  no more opening the file, waiting for drive to load, find the download and click download --> that's like 3 extra step for every file

 works on both the class stream page and individual material/assignment pages.